jaegertracing/documentation/content/docs/next-release/operator.md

 When there is no `es.server-urls` option as part of a Jaeger `production` instance and `elasticsearch` is set as the storage type, the Jaeger Operator creates an Elasticsearch cluster via the Elasticsearch Operator by creating a Custom Resource based on the configuration provided in storage section.
 The Elasticsearch cluster is meant to be dedicated for a single Jaeger instance.

-Follows and example of Jaeger with a single node Elasticsearch cluster with persistent storage:
+Follows an example of Jaeger with a single node Elasticsearch cluster with AWS `gp2` persistent storage:

 ```yaml
 apiVersion: jaegertracing.io/v1